Writing better web copy — How long should that copy be? Really.

 When it comes to writing better web copy sometimes you absolutely, positively need more than just a factual headline and a quick blurb.

 Federal Express became a household name when they launched a humorous ad campaign featuring a fast talking boss running a fast-paced business.
-They could have said, “when you need it overnight,” but the addition of those two adjectives absolutely, positively made it a better campaign.
-Shorter was not better.
+They could have said, “when you need it overnight,” but the addition of those two adjectives “absolutely, positively” elevated the idea dramatically.
+A little longer copy made it a much stronger campaign.

 Business stories need time to develop.
 They need dialog and characters and problem/solution scenarios that strike a chord with prospects, like the Fed Ex campaign did.
 It was a business-to-business pitch that humanized the package delivery business and became massive, mainstream success.

 Don’t be afraid to add deep, explanatory copy.
 Prospects need to know more than just who, what, when and where.
 Just the facts just won’t cut it.
 You also have to cover the less rational side… the emotional side of the equation.”

 Website visitors need to see, hear and FEEL the “what’s in it for me” content that is amazingly absent these days.

 I see it frequently in the natural foods industry… a company will have a delicious new product for sale on Thrive Market, Amazon and various other ecommerce outlets, but they use the same, truncated, incomplete product descriptions on every website.

 Not a single one gives an adequate explanation of “why buy.”
 It’s an obvious, unfortunate, cut and paste job.

 There are hundreds of delicious, healthy products languishing on those eCommerce shelves because companies simply don’t articulate the deeply rooted product benefits in an interesting manner.
 As they say in the venture capital world, “they just don’t have their pitch dialed.”